knapptimezzz/coding-challenge-2024-feb/README.md

 * I implemented some basic logging to get messages out of the code if you wanted to compare some hashes on the command line.

+## Additional Updates

+After further discussion with Serge, I have decided to investigate and implement a few points of discussion we had.

+### O_DIRECT

+In an effort to be more efficient and reduce the amount of copying that happens under the hood through normal kernel operations, we discussed `O_DIRECT` which is a way for a file to be opened and to NOT have it cached before entering into the program memory.
+We discussed the components of that and how there are options in the kernel to help with this.
+Given that python has a lot of C under the hood, I tried to add `O_DIRECT` as a flag, which is in option in the `os.open()` [method for python](https://docs.python.org/3.10/library/os.html#os.open).
+I am developing on a Mac and so these methods are not available to me.
+However, I did some investigation and these options are not available for Mac testing.
+I could spin up an AWS instance and implement these changes.
+Additional research also puts this as an `os.open` instead of the `open()` which is a built in pything funciton.
+There are several differences that would require some additional changes to the code.

+### Smaller Files with Writing

+Additionally what we discussed is ways to keep the memory down when writing the files.
+It would be better to write the files out as they come in than to keep hold of all the data and write it out when ending the program like before.
+Therefore, much of the file output logic has been moved into the functions themselves.
+I still kept both functions as a way to demonstrate where my logic and thinking where at.

+### Single Binary - In progress

+Lastly, we discussed making a single, large file.
+Rather than treating the application like the chunking method, abstract that thinking away to a webserver and pretend these python scripts are on the other sides of that.